LeoSirius/meta_c/README.md

 demos are in tests.

-- darray is implmented by built-in array
+- darray is implmented in built-in array
-- stack is implmented by darray
+- stack is implmented in darray
-- queue is implemented by stack
+- queue is implemented in stack
--
+- deque is implmented in darray